sbollmannMRI/vnm/README.md

 # Virtual Neuro Machine
 ![VNM Logo](virtualneuromachine_logo_small.png)

 A compact Docker container with a browser-accessible environment for reproducible neuroimaging analysis.
-Only the required software packages are downloaded from a public library (as Singularity containers).
+Only the required software packages are downloaded already pre-installed from a public library (as Singularity containers).
 Please complete the survey to help guiding future additions to the software library: https://forms.gle/deKy85yniJLP4hDM8

 ## Quickstart